Last Updated on May 5, 2022 by Nellie Huang

 As I mentioned earlier, most travel insurance policies do not cover outdoor activities such as biking, trekking, horse riding, or sailing.
 It is wise to find an activity insurance that will cover the activities you will be participating in on the trip.

-If you do a particular sport/activity regularly or if you’re going on an activity-centric trip (like a bike tour or trekking trip), you should get activity insurance that covers your interest (be it biking or trekking) as a primary activity.
+If you do a particular sport/activity regularly or if you’re going on an activity-centric trip (like a bike tour or trekking trip), you should get activity insurance that covers your interest as a primary activity.
 Many travel policies only cover cycling as an incidental activity, not a primary one.

 Here’s a short list of specialists in activity insurance:

-Have you decided which travel insurance policy is right for you?
+Have you decided which is the best travel insurance policy for you?
 If you’ve found this article useful, please let us know in the comments field below!